 Charlottesville Catholic School and Covenant School students have regularly conducted collection drives and scheduled time for a class to lend support to projects during the school day.
 Students have helped with sorting and folding shelter laundry, packaging personal hygiene items, and labeling newsletters.
-Two seasons ago, the CCC issued a snow angel challenge to help raise funds for PACEM.
+Three seasons ago, the CCC issued a snow angel challenge to help raise funds for PACEM.

 Tandem Friends School participated many winters with their gym serving as a men’s shelter site.
 This was a student service project which involved many students and families.
 Serving as a shelter site builds a greater understanding of what it means to serve your community and builds compassion for our vulnerable neighbors.

 Area restaurants and businesses have always contributed.
 Laura Fonner, the executive chef at Duner’s Restaurant, has provided dinner to our shelters almost every Tuesday for the past two seasons.
 Her efforts have also included such restaurants as The Pie Chest and Vivace, among others.
 Whitney Matthews, the chef & owner of the SpiceSea Gourmet Food Truck, has helped prepare and serve many of the meals.